d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 * In computational advertising, new products are launched, old products become less popular.
 This means that the distribution over ads and their popularity changes gradually and any click-through rate predictor needs to change gradually with it.
-* Traffic cameras lenses degrade gradually due to environmental wear, affecting image quality progressively.
+* Traffic camera lenses degrade gradually due to environmental wear, affecting image quality progressively.
 * News content changes gradually (i.e., most of the news remains unchanged but new stories appear).

 In such cases, we can use the same approach that we used for training networks to make them adapt to the change in the data.
 In other words, we use the existing network weights and simply perform a few update steps with the new data rather than training from scratch.

 ## A Taxonomy of Learning Problems

-Armed with knowledge about how to deal with changes in $p(x)$ and in $P(y \mid x)$, we can now consider some other aspects of machine learning problems formulation.
+Armed with knowledge about how to deal with changes in $p(x)$ and in $P(y \mid x)$, we can now consider some other aspects of machine learning problem formulation.

 * **Batch Learning.** Here we have access to training data and labels $\{(x_1, y_1), \ldots, (x_n, y_n)\}$, which we use to train a network $f(x, w)$.
 Later on, we deploy this network to score new data $(x, y)$ drawn from the same distribution.
 This is the default assumption for any of the problems that we discuss here.
 For instance, we might train a cat detector based on lots of pictures of cats and dogs.
 Once we trained it, we ship it as part of a smart catdoor computer vision system that lets only cats in.
 This is then installed in a customer's home and is never updated again (barring extreme circumstances).